-Proof of loss is the policyholder's valuation of claimed damage.
-It is a sworn statement made by the policyholder that substantiates the insurance claim and is typically required to be submitted to the NFIP or the WYO company within 60 days of the loss.
+Proof of loss is the policyholder's valuation of claimed damage, It is a sworn statement made by the policyholder that substantiates the insurance claim and is typically required to be submitted to the NFIP of the wyo company within 60 days of the loss.
 A printed form is usually available from the adjuster assigned to the claim.